BaranziniLab/TANDEM/README.md

 ## Instructions

 1. Download the data folder from <place holder for google drive link> and place it in this repo.

-    *
+Data folder has the following contents:

+    * train data - both temporal and non-temporal knowledge graph representations of patients for training models
+    * train metadata - train data patients' sl no and their labels
+    * test data - both temporal and non-temporal knowledge graph representations of patients for evaluating models
+    * test metadata - test data patients' sl no and their labels
+    * pre-trained models - models (temporal, non-temporal and TANDEM models) trained on their respective train data.

+**Note: As per the protocol, we cannot share the EHR data of patients even in the de-identified form.
+Hence, we are sharing their graph representions (obtained using their EHR data) which could be used for ML pipeline.**

+2. Create a virtual environment: